Depression Counselling in London and Online

 In your therapy sessions for depression, your therapist can also work with you to explore the vicious cycles you may be currently experiencing and help you find ways to break out of these cycles this is often the case with CBT (Cognitive Behavioural Therapy).
 See an example of a CBT vicious Cycle of depression below).
 For example, some people may find it helpful to be supported to gradually become more active and to address unpleasant thinking patterns.
 Rather than focus on strategies, it may be beneficial for you to have depression counselling to have an in-depth exploration of the current challenges you face.
 These are likely to be lowering your mood.

-When Should I Get Therapy for Depression?
+When Should I Get Counselling for Depression?

 If you are struggling with low mood, sadness or depression (whether it is mild, moderate or severe), it is having a significant impact upon your life and you feel stuck, now is the time to receive therapy for depression.
 As much as you do not want to feel this way it can be difficult to change on your own.
 It can help to have a warm and safe space to explore and address your problem with depression to fight off those demons.
+Alternative therapies, including for example the use of turmeric have been recently shown to have a positive effect on depression and anxiety.

 If you are look for depression counselling in Central London, contact Therapy Central where one of our experienced therapists can help.